ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

 Packetizing and error-checking serial data is actually pretty fun, I think.
 It's one of the more-enjoyable aspects of embedded software, to me.
 I love using sophisticated techniques like that described above to send complex data over primitive interfaces.
 I enjoy that challenge.

-<a id="scenario-2-transferring-a-file-over-serial-from-a-linux-computer-to-a-linux-computer-where-the-destination-computer-does-have-cat-but-does-not-have-access-to-the-sz-and-rz-zmodem-protocol-executables"></a>
+<a id="scenario-2-linux-to-linux-as-plain-text-without-zmodem"></a>
+## Scenario 2: Linux to Linux as plain text withOUT ZMODEM

-## Scenario 2: transferring a file over serial from a Linux computer to a Linux computer where the destination computer DOES have `cat` but does NOT have access to the `sz` and `rz` ZMODEM protocol executables
+**Transferring a file over serial from a Linux computer to a Linux computer where the destination computer DOES have `cat` but does NOT have access to the `sz` and `rz` ZMODEM protocol executables:**

 If you don't have access to a good binary file transfer program like ZMODEM's `sz` and `rz` programs, then you can either:
 1. Write your own, following my layout in Scenario 1 above (hard), OR